Frequently Asked Questions

 I don’t have anywhere to go, what do I do?

-My Son/Daughter/friend is in desperate need for help.
+My Son/Daughter/friend is in desperate need of help.
 What are our options?

-Unless a situation has escalated to the point where the police or social services will intervene, very little can be done to help until the person is ready to get help.
-As one who wants to help, the best you can do is gather information to offer to the person to help them connect with some kind of program when they are ready.
+Unless a situation has escalated to the point where the police or social services will intervene, very little can be done to help until the person is willing to get help.
+As someone who wants to help, the best you can do is gather information to offer the person to help them connect with some kind of program when they are ready.

-What is the process of entering the Omega Project?
+What is the process for entering the Omega Project?

 After filling out the application and submitting it, begin to participate in the regularly scheduled meetings that are open to the public.
 Click Here for our contact page to get in touch with our office for meeting times and locations.